abihshekmishra/restaurantlocator/README.md

 # restaurantlocator
-a simple website to find the restaurant using geolocation
+a simple website to find the restaurant using geolocation, bootstrap, select2, jquery.